 But before you go and run your own survey, take your time and read my thoughts.
 So here is what I believe that make people happy.

 Hire for attitude!

 It all comes down to and starts with the recruitment.
 So this is why you should take recruitment topics seriously.

 You can teach skills that the person needs to do the job, but to change attitude… Well, basically you can change the person’s attitude but it takes time, a lot of time.
 You can probably even teach language faster that change person’s attitude.

-This is why you should make sure that you invest your time and energy into hiring right people, with right attitude.
-You want person with the attitude that suits best to your organization and to the team and matches with your values and culture.
+This is why you should make sure that you invest your time and energy into hiring right people, with a right attitude.
+You want a person with the attitude that suits best to your organization and to the team and matches with your values and culture.

 Studies confirm that our coworkers influence us more than we think.
 For instance, when you put a fast worker next to a slow worker then it tends to speed up the slow worker instead of slowing down the fast worker.
-But for instance toxic workers negatively influenced their neighbors’ performance.
+But for instance, toxic workers negatively influenced their neighbors’ performance.
 If a toxic worker sat next to a nontoxic worker, the toxic worker’s influence won out, and the nontoxic worker had an increased chance of becoming toxic.

 Respect your people!

 Everyone wants to be treated fairly.
 Treat your people fairly, treat them as equal partners, not as tools.
 Some companies have even gone even so far that they don’t call their people just their employees but have given other title.
 For instance, at Starbucks they call their people ‘partners’, and at Disney, they call their people ‘cast members’.